Adjunct Professorial Lecturer

-- Amelia Hankin received her MFA from the Rhode Island School of Design in 2006.
-She has exhibited at the Ellen Miller Gallery (Boston, MA), University of Richmond Museum (Richmond, VA), Ridderhof Martin Gallery at the University of Mary Washington (Fredericksburg, VA), 55 Mercer Gallery (New York, NY), International Print Center New York (New York, NY), the 808 Gallery at Boston University (Boston, MA), The Chazan Gallery (Providence, RI), Columbia College (Columbia, MO), The Xavier University Art Gallery (Cincinnati, OH), and the RISD Museum of Art (Providence, RI).
-Hankin's work is in the collections of Fidelity Investments, the RISD Printmaking department, NIH, Pyramid Atlantic, and numerous private collections.
+- Amelia Hankin received her MFA from the Rhode Island School of Design.
+She has exhibited at the Janet Turner Print Museum (Chico, CA), Ellen Miller Gallery (Boston, MA), Eastern Oregon University, University of Richmond Museum (Richmond, VA), Ridderhof Martin Gallery at the University of Mary Washington (Fredericksburg, VA), 55 Mercer Gallery (New York, NY), International Print Center New York (New York, NY), the 808 Gallery at Boston University (Boston, MA), The Chazan Gallery (Providence, RI), Columbia College (Columbia, MO), The Xavier University Art Gallery (Cincinnati, OH), and the RISD Museum of Art (Providence, RI).
 She received an artist's travel grant to study Eastern woodblock printmaking techniques at Kyoto Seika University in 2005.
 Since then, Hankin has attended residencies at Pyramid Atlantic Art Center, the Women's Studio Workshop, and Vermont Studio Center.
-She has taught printmaking, design, and drawing at American University, George Mason University, and the Rhode Island School of Design.
-Currently, Hankin is represented at the Ellen Miller Gallery in Boston.
+Collections include, Fidelity Investments, the Seaport Hotel in Boston, Pyramid Atlantic Art Center, and NIH as well as numerous private collections.
+She has taught printmaking, design, and drawing at American University, George Mason University, National Museum of Women in the Arts, and the Rhode Island School of Design.
+Hankin is represented by the Miller-Yezerski Gallery in Boston.

 DegreesMFA, Rhode Island School of Design, 2006